4. Book a cycling package for ultimate convenience

 5. Check local markets and holidays for a unique experience

 In the city Bolzano you have the Törggelen in October, a special period.
-The wine festivals just before the harvest in France, Germany, Italy and Switzerland are also delicious.
+The wine festivals just before the wine harvest in France, Germany, Italy and Switzerland are also delicious.
 Or how about a cheese market in the Jura.
 Local activities like these can give your cycling holiday that little bit extra.
 It is also a nice change between cycling and enjoying the good life.

 6. Explore border areas for a diverse travel experience